Ene Elizabeth Adeka is crazy!

 Verse 2 said, “The nations will walk by its light and the kings of the earth will bring their glory to it.”
 Verse 5 said: “Write, for these words are faithful and true (they are accurate, incorruptible, and trustworthy).”

-My blog touches contemporary issues; most of them issues people shy away from for diplomatic and other reasons.
+Black Safaya touches contemporary issues; most of them issues people shy away from for diplomatic and other reasons.
 Fortunately, “I say it as it is.”
-So Black Safaya is not your Sunday School blog but best believes it loves God and recognizes marriage as a union between a man and woman – Eve and Steve please.

 Writing.
 People.
 Love.
 Music.
 Jesus.

 I’d be lying if I told you I have only one area I write about.
-When I first began to write, I wrote almost everything.
-My first two years of writing, I wrote about 1000 articles.
+My first two years of writing, I wrote over 500 articles.
 Without exaggeration, I have visited almost every major niche there is to be found in writing.

 And I’ll tell you why.